Velvia Victoria "Vickie" McConnell Lane

 Mrs. Lane survived by her daughter, Leanna (Jeremy) Surrett; grandchildren, Tyler (Leslie) Surrett and Nykki (Alex) Hopper; great-grandchildren, Addilyn Mitchell and Malakhai West; and sister, Louise Breeding, and also numerous nieces and nephews.

-Visitation will be held at Colonial Funeral Home in Weber City, Virginia on Sunday, June 5th, 2022, from 2 to 3 pm, followed by graveside services at Holston View Cemetery.
+Visitation will be held at Colonial Funeral Home in Weber City, Virginia on Sunday, June 5th, 2022, from 2 to 3 pm.
+Funeral service at 3 pm with Raymond McConnell officiating.
+Graveside service will follow at Holston View Cemetery.

 In lieu of flowers, memorials may be made to Memorials Processing St. Jude Children’s Research Hospital at 501 St Jude Pl, Memphis, TN 38105-9959 or to American Cancer Society at P.O.
 Box 22478, Oklahoma City, OK 73123.